ETIMC/Report/typst/sections/Sprint 5.typ

 ) <fig:finalpcbs>

 == Testing
-The last round of user testing was conducted at Rosengårdskolen and involved six individual participants from the 5th grade here, three had participated in the test during Sprint 4.
-Each session lasted approximately seven and a half minutes.
+The last round of user testing was conducted at Rosengårdskolen and involved six individual participants from the 5th grade.
+Three had participated in the test during Sprint 4.
+Each session lasted approximately twelve minutes.

 During this test, two functional controllers were presented alongside a print detailing extra instruments that could be played, but were not configured to an NFC card (@fig:sprint5setup).
 This allowed for two participants to be present in the room at the same time.
 Furthermore, it raised the opportunity of testing the proposed idea of a collaborative experience, enhancing the user experience.
 The test employed Think Aloud methodology and unstructured interviews.